slash827/Unsupervised_Anomaly_Detection/README.md

 - **Scalability Analysis**: Techniques for handling large-scale security logs
 - **Interpretability**: Focus on explainable AI for security applications

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for:
-- Additional anomaly detection algorithms
-- Performance optimizations
-- Visualization improvements
-- Documentation enhancements

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **BETH Dataset**: Thanks to the creators of the BETH dataset for providing high-quality cybersecurity data
-- **Bar Ilan University**: For the academic framework and research support
-- **Open Source Community**: For the excellent machine learning libraries that made this project possible

-## 📞 Contact

-For questions or collaboration opportunities, please open an issue in the GitHub repository.

 ---

-**Note**: This project is for educational and research purposes.
-The anomaly detection methods explored here provide a foundation for understanding unsupervised learning in cybersecurity contexts.